AnonAuthorAI/ToBE/README.md

 --tqdm | bool, default=False
     Enable a tqdm progress bar during training if set to True.

---tobe_mode | str, default="all", choices=["dummy", "pred", "topo", "all"]
+--tobe_mode | str, default="all", choices=["dummy", "tobe0", "tobe1", "all"]
     Mode of the ToBE.
-Choose from "dummy," "pred," "topo," or "all." if "dummy," ToBE is disabled.
+Choose from "dummy," "tobe0," "tobe1," or "all." if "dummy," ToBE is disabled.
-    if "pred," ToBE is enabled with only prediction-based augmentation. if "topo," ToBE is enabled with only topology-based augmentation. if "all," will run all modes and report the result for comparison.
+    if "tobe0," ToBE is enabled with 0th-order posterior likelihood estimation. if "tobe1," ToBE is enabled with 1st-order posterior likelihood estimation. if "all," will run all modes and report the result for comparison.
 ```